It may seem difficult at first, but all things are difficult at first.

 ― Miyamoto Musashi, The Book of Five Rings

 Scrolling through social media can give you the idea that living a healthy lifestyle is about spending hours of training at the gym and eating only salad leaves which is the biggest misconception people have about being healthy.
 Although good nutrition and workout routine can easily improve your health and wellbeing it does not mean that you need a gym membership or calorie-restrictive diet plan.
 So if you thought that being healthy means constant compromising and self-sacrifice that’s not really what it’s about.

 Living a healthy lifestyle means putting your health first above any other thing.
 Of course, I do realize that it’s not always easy, considering the frantic speed of modern life.
 But despite family obligations, work projects and goals and all the things you have to do on yesterday, your health should be always your number one priority.
 Because feeling well is the first step to living a balanced, happy and fulfilling life.
 While sleep deprivation, the consequences of malnutrition and acute anxiety makes reaching even the easiest goals extremely difficult.
 So instead of ignoring all the symptoms, your body sends you, make your own health your top priority and face your life’s challenges with confidence, positive energy, and a peaceful mind.

-It’s a high time to develop positive healthy habits and learn to make easy-to-manage healthy choices that will help you live a healthier, happier and more peaceful lifestyle.
+It’s high time to develop positive healthy habits and learn to make easy-to-manage healthy choices that will help you live a healthier, happier, and more peaceful lifestyle.
 If you need some help, here is my list of 6 powerful ways to improve your life and wellbeing immediately.

 1. Focus on Your Mental Health